Forget your BSB and account number!

 PayID is a smart address for payments created by linking your LLL account to a recognisable and memorable piece of information you use in everyday life – such as your mobile phone number or email address.
-With PayID, you’ll be able to send and receive payments with unprecedented ease, convenience and confidence.
+With PayID, you can send and receive payments with unprecedented ease, convenience and confidence.

-You can also own multiple PayIDs for separate accounts (i.e. you could use your mobile phone number for your LLL deposit account, and your email address for your everyday banking account).
+You can also own multiple PayIDs for separate accounts (i.e. you could use your mobile phone number for your nominated LLL Savings Account, and your email address for your everyday banking account).

-PayID is simply an easier way to pay someone, however it won’t replace the traditional method of transferring funds via BSB and account numbers.
+PayID is simply an easier way to pay someone.
+However, it doesn't replace the traditional method of transferring funds via BSB and account numbers.
 So if for whatever reason you’d prefer not to register a PayID, you’re more than welcome to continue using BSB and account numbers for your transactions if you wish.